IEEEServices/hackathon/README.md

 A team should have no more than six persons;

+##  Submission Deadline

+All submissions need to be finalized by Monday Dec 21, noon Eastern Standard Time, Time zone in New York, NY (GMT-5).

 ##   References

 [1] Dwork, C. (2008, April).
 Differential privacy: A survey of results.
 In International conference on theory and applications of models of computation (pp. 1-19).
 Springer, Berlin, Heidelberg.